-Our members' wants and needs drive our bargaining priorities, obtained through our regular Have Your Say survey.
-So, even if you aren't physically at the bargaining table, your voice is very much present.
+Our members' wants and needs drive our provincial bargaining priorities, obtained through our regular bargaining surveys and at demand-setting meetings.
+You also have the opportunity to vote on the priorities we take to provincial bargaining tables, so even if you aren't physically at those tables, your voice is very much present.

-You are also entitled to vote for your representatives on other committees, such as Health and Safety, Professional Development and Labour-Management, which also bring your concerns forward.
+You are also entitled to vote for your representatives on other committees, such as health and safety, professional development and labour-management, which also bring your concerns forward.